telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/custom-datasource.md

 ### Grid Binding to oData v4

-The example below demonstrates how to use the CustomDataSource builder to bind the Grid wrapper to oData v4 service.
+The following example demonstrates how to use the CustomDataSource builder to bind the Grid wrapper to oData v4 service.

 To see the full demo, refer to this [Grid how-to example]({% slug howto_useodata4webapicontroller_gridaspnetmvc %}).